RAMYAS2795/MYLYUINEW/content/studentinformationsystem/servicesContent4.md

 ---
-title: "Attendance"
-image : "/image/quesion.jpg"
+title: "student Information System" image : "/image/secure-data.jpg"
-alternateText: "Quiz"
+alternateText: "Secure Data Storage"
-heading: "Quiz"
+heading: "Secure Data Storage"
 typeOfPage: "services"
 series: "services"
 weight: 4
 draft: false
 ---

-<p>Teachers can share quizzes that students can take on the app.
-Once completed, get your score and the right answers to improve your knowledge</p>
+<p>myly is hosted on some of the world's most secure servers.
+That means you don't have to worry about your data security and availability in the unforeseen events of virus attacks, floods, power outages etc.</p>